-In those instances where the respondent is a University student, the alleged victim and/or the respondent may appeal any or all of the Title IX Coordinator's or deputy's decision to a Hearing Panel by providing a written appeal to the Chancellor or designee, with a copy also being provided to the Title IX Coordinator or deputy.
-The appeal must be submitted within ten (10) days of receipt of the Investigative Report and must include a brief statement describing any or all parts of the Investigative Report being appealed and the reason for appeal.
+In those instances where the Respondent is a University student, the alleged victim and/or the Respondent may appeal any or all of the Title IX Coordinator's decision to a hearing panel by providing a written appeal to the Chancellor or his/her designee with a copy also being provided to the Title IX Coordinator.
+The appeal must be submitted within ten (10) business days of receipt of the investigative report and must include a brief statement describing any or all parts of the investigative report being appealed and the reason for appeal.
 Acceptable means of notification include email, facsimile, hand delivered notification or postal delivery.

-Within three (3) days of receiving the appeal, the Chancellor or designee will appoint the members of the Hearing Panel, to include at least three faculty and/or staff members.
-The Chancellor or designee will select one member of the Hearing Panel to act as the Chair.
-The Title IX Coordinator or deputy will provide a copy of the Complaint and the Investigative Report to each member of the Hearing Panel and, if only a portion of the Title IX Coordinator's or deputy's findings and determinations are appealed, the Title IX Coordinator or deputy will specify which part(s) of the alleged misconduct will be the subject of the hearing.
+Within three (3) business days of receiving the appeal, the Chancellor or his/her designee will appoint the members of the hearing panel, to include at least three faculty and/or staff members.
+The Chancellor or his/her designee will select one member of the hearing panel to act as the Chair.
+The Title IX Coordinator will provide a copy of the complaint and the investigative report to each member of the hearing panel and, if only a portion of the Title IX Coordinator's findings and determinations are appealed, the Title IX Coordinator will specify which part(s) of the alleged misconduct will be the subject of the hearing.

-Promptly after the appointment of the members of the Hearing Panel, the Title IX Coordinator or deputy will provide concurrent written notice to the alleged victim and the Respondent, setting forth the names of the individuals selected to serve on and chair the Hearing Panel.
-If only a portion of the findings and determination are appealed, the Title IX Coordinator or deputy will also specify in the notice which part(s) of the alleged misconduct will be the subject of the hearing.
+Promptly after the appointment of the members of the hearing panel, the Title IX Coordinator will provide concurrent written notice to the alleged victim and the respondent, setting forth the names of the individuals selected to serve on and chair the hearing panel.
+If only a portion of the findings and determination are appealed, the Title IX Coordinator will also specify in the notice which part(s) of the alleged misconduct will be the subject of the hearing.

-The parties may challenge the participation of any member of the Hearing Panel by submitting a written objection to the Chancellor or designee within three (3) days of receipt of the notice of the composition of the Hearing Panel.
+The parties may challenge the participation of any member of the hearing panel by submitting a written objection to the Chancellor or his/her designee within three (3) business days of receipt of the notice of the composition of the hearing panel.
 Any objection must state the specific reason(s) for the objection.

-The Chancellor or designee will evaluate the objection and determine whether to alter the composition of the Hearing Panel.
-Failure to submit a timely and proper objection will constitute a waiver of any right of objection to the composition of the Hearing Panel.
-Any changes in the composition of the Hearing Panel will be provided in writing to both parties prior to the date of the hearing.
+The Chancellor or his/her designee will evaluate the objection and determine whether to alter the composition of the hearing panel.
+Failure to submit a timely and proper objection will constitute a waiver of any right of objection to the composition of the hearing panel.
+Any changes in the composition of the hearing panel will be provided in writing to both parties prior to the date of the hearing.

 Submission of Written Materials.
-Within five (5) days of receipt of the notice of the initial composition of the Hearing Panel, the alleged victim and the Respondent may provide the Chair of the Hearing Panel with a list of witnesses, if any, that they propose that the Hearing Panel call and a brief description of each proposed witness's connection to and/or knowledge of the issues in dispute, any supporting documents or other evidence, and a written statement of position.
+Within five (5) business days of receipt of the notice of the initial composition of the hearing panel, the alleged victim and the respondent may provide the Chair of the hearing panel with a list of witnesses, if any, that they propose that the hearing panel call and a brief description of each proposed witness's connection to and/or knowledge of the issues in dispute, and a written statement of position.